The gravitational eikonal: from particle, string and brane collisions to black-hole encounters: The 2--body eikonal at 3PM

 \subsubsection{Radial action, effective potential, PN limit and bound orbits}

 In this subsection, we determine the deflection angle and the radial action in terms of a potential present in the Hamiltonian describing the relative motion of two black holes.
 This serves as a tool to re-sum the PM contributions in a controlled way and access the PN limit that also applies to the case of bound orbits.
 We conclude by presenting the 2PN-accurate expressions for the periastron advance, revolution period for generic bound orbits and for the binding energy of circular orbits.
+The idea of matching to an effective potential has its roots in the EOB approach, and here we will follow the particularly simple incarnation given in \cite{Damour:2022ybd}.

 We start from the Hamiltonian describing the relative motion in a plane of two black holes: